yomidevs/local-audio-yomichan/README.md

     (on particularly bad days).

     Most of the delay from Yomichan when creating cards is from fetching the audio.
-    In other words, getting the audio is the main bottleneck of when creating Anki cards.
+    In other words, audio fetching is the main bottleneck when creating Anki cards.
     This add-on removes the aforementioned bottleneck, meaning **you can make cards with virtually 0 delay**.

 1. If you do not have internet access, you can still add audio to your cards.